Grading:

 |

 Note: Enlace Program course.
 Email Enlace Program Coordinator if interested in registering for the course at (enlaceprogram@evc.edu).
-Students taking MATH 021, reg ID 115603, are required to sign up for MATH 021L, reg ID 115609.
-This is a traditional in-person, ON-CAMPUS class with scheduled meetings on the days and times listed above.
-Class may be web-enhanced using Canvas.
+This is a fully ASYNCHRONOUS online class with no required in person, on-campus or Zoom meetings.
+Students will use the college's learning management system, Canvas, for all coursework.
 For additional class-specific requirements, please email the course instructor.
 This is a LTC (low textbook cost) section.
 If there is a required textbook, you will be able to access it online for a low cost or a hard copy for a low cost.
 To find out more about these courses, visit www.evc.edu/low-textbook-cost-courses

 |